gsunit/Competitive-Programming-Journey-for-Interviews/README.md

     - Keep count of no. of relaxations for each node.
 If count[v] > |V|, then -ve cycle exists.

     - Keep track of all nodes in queue using a boolean array.
 Add to queue only if not already present.

+    - Note: relaxation happens without caring about which nodes are in the queue.
+The only purpose of queue is to record all nodes that have been relaxed.
+A node in queue might even be relaxed twice before actually being processed.

 </details>